outscale/terraform-provider-outscale/website/docs/d/nets.html.markdown

 ---
 layout: "outscale"
-page_title: "3DS OUTSCALE: outscale_net"
+page_title: "3DS OUTSCALE: outscale_nets"
-sidebar_current: "outscale-net"
+sidebar_current: "outscale-nets"
 description: |-
   [Provides information about Nets.]
 ---

-# outscale_net Data Source
+# outscale_nets Data Source

 Provides information about Nets.
 For more information on this resource, see the [User Guide](https://wiki.outscale.net/display/EN/About+VPCs).